onzfonz/comp227/src/content/1/en/part1a.md

 ```

 as *`24`*.

-After correcting the error, you should clear the console's error messages by pressing the 🚫 icon in the developer tools.
-Then, reload the page content and make sure that no error messages are displayed.

 > React also allows arrays to be rendered *if* the array contains values ​​that are eligible for rendering (such as numbers or strings).
 > So the following program would work, although the result might not be what we want: